Skip to content

 What metrics should I track to measure local business growth?

 Monitor customer acquisition cost (CAC), customer lifetime value (LTV), referral conversion rate, repeat customer rate, and revenue per customer.
-Compare these before and after implementing a referral strategy to quantify growth impact.
+Compare these before and after implementing a referral strategy.

 How long does it take to see results from a referral strategy?